christiansiewert/aaas-api/README.md

 # API as a Service API

-This is the API as a Service API!
+This is the API as a Service API.

-With API as a Service you can build PHP APIs easily with a GUI.
+With API as a Service you can easily build PHP APIs via a GUI.

 # Installation Instructions